LLM International Business and Commercial Law / Entry requirements

 Pre-Sessional English Courses

-We will consider applicants who do not meet these scores but you may be required to complete a pre-sessional English language course at the University of Manchester prior to the start of the course.
+We will consider applicants who do not meet these scores but you will be required to complete a pre-sessional English language course at the University of Manchester prior to the start of the course.

 To be considered for a pre-sessional English language course for this programme we require the following minimum IELTS (Academic) scores: